segmentio/chamber/README.md

 [https://github.com/aws/aws-sdk-go#configuring-aws-region](https://github.com/aws/aws-sdk-go#configuring-aws-region)
 for more details.

+If you'd like to use a different region for chamber without changing `AWS_REGION`, you can use `CHAMBER_AWS_REGION` to override just for chamber.

 ### Using Path Based Keys

 If you'd prefer to use path based keys (`/service/key`) instead of the default period separated keys (`service.key`), you